swiftlang/swift/docs/SIL.rst

   %1 = global_addr @foo : $*Builtin.Word

-Creates a reference to the address of a global variable.
+Creates a reference to the address of a global variable which has been previously initialized by ``alloc_global``.
+It is undefined behavior to perform this operation on a global variable which has not been initialized.

 integer_literal
 ```````````````